HermitianMatrixQ

 Use Eigenvectors to find eigenvectors:

-Hermitian matrices have real-valued determinant and trace:
+Hermitian matrices have a real-valued determinant:

-A complex-valued matrix can be symmetric but not Hermitian:
+A complex symmetric matrix is not Hermitian:

 Text